Debt Collection Requirements Are Changing – Get Ready!

 Who Is A Debt Collector?

 We think of debt collectors as one specific type of business.
 However, the FDCPA defines a debt collector as any business whose principal purpose is the collection of any debts or who regularly collect debts that are owed to another.
 This interpretation would include attorneys or collection law firms, as well as collection agencies, debt buyers and loan servicers.

 What Is Changing?

-Many firms use a third-party, mail vendors to generate notices.
+Many firms use a third-party, such as mail vendors to generate notices.
 The new ruling restricts consumer information from being shared with third-party vendors.
 This would include mail houses, data-hosting services, insurance providers and property appraisers, among others.
 Anything regarding a consumer’s debt may now be an FDCPA violation of an individual’s privacy.
-To be in compliance debt collectors and servicers will need to in-source many of the services they had previously outsourced.
+To be in compliance, debt collectors and servicers will need to in-source many of the services they had previously outsourced.